Are You and Your Board as Effective as You Can Be? Start With These 6 Priorities

 Katharine Effron, vice president at FirstService Residential Florida agrees.
 “The residents have the right to know what’s going on in a community, and we have a duty to relay that message.”

 Your residents may have different preferences in how they receive information, so it’s generally a good idea to use a mix of digital and traditional channels.
 Some options include email, a monthly newsletter, your community website, text messages, postal mail and bulletin board notices.
-“Have the ability and the technology to communicate with members in the methods they prefer,” Edwards suggests.
+“We should always remember to choose the right means of communication for the right message,” Effron said.
+“For instance, in an emergency situation, posting news on a less-frequented message board isn’t ideal.
+Instead, use a messaging platform that can reach everyone quickly and effectively.”
 For example, FirstService Residential Connect™ allows you to text or email all residents at once in an emergency or with other information that impacts the whole community.

 Homeowners place their utmost trust and confidence in their board to protect the community’s property and money.
 This fiduciary duty is a primary board responsibility, but not everyone understands what that means.

 “When you’re elected to a board of directors, you have a responsibility to make decisions on behalf of the entire community – that means taking personal interest out of it,” said Maureen Connolly, vice president at FirstService Residential .
 “At the end of the day, your association is a business, and it’s important that you operate with that in mind.
 That means avoiding conflicts of interest and making decisions on a professional basis, not an emotional basis.”

 Connolly added that boards should partner with their management team to define a vision for the community and make sure everyone is aligned on that vision.
 “After defining your vision, you and your board should identify your 10 main priorities to help achieve that vision,” she said.
 “Then, work with your management partner to tackle the top three of those 10 priorities, setting budgets, determining deadlines and assigning board members to lead those projects.”